This section of Ch. 7 will cover the following topics:

 - Indent paragraphs 1” from the left margin.

 requires patience; it is very easy to miss a mistake.
 Wait at least a day after you have finished revising to proofread.
 Some professional proofreaders read a text backward (the last paragraph, then the one before that, and so on) so they can concentrate on mechanics rather than being distracted by content.
 Another helpful technique is to read a paper aloud, paying attention to every word, letter, and punctuation mark.

 Proofreading takes time, but the benefits can be seen in the quality of your work, the response of your readers, and the grade you earn.

 After working closely with a piece of writing, we need to step back and show our work to someone who can give us an honest response about its strengths and weaknesses.
 Every professional writer does this.
 Every student writer would benefit from doing this.
 Getting feedback is your opportunity to learn what confuses and delights a reader so you can improve your work before sharing the final draft with a wider audience.
-The best feedback for college students is tutors and classmates.
+The best feedback for college students is from tutors and classmates.

 The best time to get help from a tutor is…any time.
 Tutors can help with challenges along the way or by providing final feedback before you submit work for a grade.
 They can help you spot, understand and fix grammar or mechanical problems.
 They can provide suggestions on clarity and organization.

 What tutors won’t do is fix your paper for you.
 Don’t expect that.
 But they will help you fix your paper.
 One of the best gifts you can give yourself is to take advantage of tutoring support.

 A college instructor rarely has time to go over drafts in detail with students.
 Your mom and your best friend aren’t going to say anything bad.
 Even a tutor is only going to give you one opinion.
 But a small group of students who are working on (maybe struggling with) the same assignment, learning the same information, and as invested as you are in succeeding is a perfect group to give helpful feedback.